asi-uniovi/malloovia/docs/background.rst

 The solver
 ------------------

-The above information is used by Malloovia to build a linear programming problem, writing it on disk, and calling an external tool (by default COIN-OR cbc) to solve it.
+The above information is used by Malloovia to build a linear programming problem, writing it on disk, and calling an external tool (by default `COIN-OR cbc <https://projects.coin-or.org/Cbc>`_) to solve it.
 The solution given by the solver is read back into python structures and returned by Malloovia.

 Malloovia operates in two phases.

-* In Phase I, it requires an estimation of the Workload per App for each timeslot along a whole reservation period (usually the timeslot is 1 hour and the reservation period is 1 year), which we call the LTWP (Long-Term Workload Prediction).
+* In Phase I, it requires an estimation of the Workload per App for each timeslot along a whole reservation period (for example, if the timeslot is 1 hour and the reservation period is 1 year, this prediction will be made of 8760 values), which we call the LTWP (Long-Term Workload Prediction).
 This phase will produce the optimal allocation which minimizes the cost, fulfills the predicted workload and respect the limits, for a whole reservation period.
 In particular, it produces as output the number of reserved instances of each type to purchase at the beginning of the reservation period.

   The optimality of the solution depends of course on the accuracy of the prediction.
 If the prediction were exact, Phase I would be enough because it produces the required allocation for each timeslot.
-However, it is unreasonable to expect a perfect prediction, so the actual workload observed on line, once the system is deployed, will be in general different from the prediction used in Phase I. This is why a Phase II is needed.
+However, it is unreasonable to expect a perfect prediction, so the actual workload observed on-line, once the system is deployed, will be in general different from the prediction used in Phase I. This is why a Phase II is needed.

-* In Phase II, a new optimization problem is run on-line, a few minutes in advance over the next timestlot.
-This problem uses as input a "System description" (which will be usually the same than the one used in Phase I), the number of reserved instances of each type to use (which is given by the solution of Phase I, since no new reserved instances can be purchased), and the workload prediction for the next timeslot, which is a single number per app, denoted by STWP (Short-Term Workload Prediction)
+* In Phase II, a new optimization problem is run on-line, a few seconds in advance over the next timestlot.
+This problem uses as input a "System description" (which will be usually the same than the one used in Phase I), the number of reserved instances of each type to use (which is given by the solution of Phase I, since no new reserved instances can be purchased), and the workload prediction for the next timeslot, which is a single number per app, denoted by STWP (Short-Term Workload Prediction).

     Depending on the value of the workload prediction for the next timeslot, we are in one of the following cases: